5 Tips to Stay Fit During Your Travels

 I’m an international flight attendant.
 This may conjure ideas of glamorous trips to Brazil or traveling to beaches in Bali, but the daily reality of my work is chronic jet lag, poor eating habits, and insufficient energy.
 These, combined with a lack of routine led to me becoming less than healthy.
 Over time and through trial and error I’ve discovered practices that have helped me become more fit and healthy while I travel.

-5 Tips to Stay Fit on the Fly
+5 Tips to Stay Fit During Your Travels

 1. Opt for Sleep